chmike/cglog/README.md

 error, the behavior of cglog is undefined.
 It is preferable to consider it a fatal error.

+Notes:

-Stardard log prints as info to stderr.
+1. Stardard log prints as info to stderr.
+2. Doesn’t erase old log files.

 ----